 Drawing Words & Writing Pictures is a textbook containing a systematic course that teaches the alchemical art of combining words and pictures to make comics.
 In it, authors Jessica Abel and Matt Madden have laid out a complete, structured syllabus that guides students from creating narrative in a single drawing to orchestrating all the skills involved in creating a multi-page, complex story.

 This section of the website is the companion to that course.
-Please take a look around!
+Scroll down to find chapter guides for students and teachers for all 15 chapters.
 And if you want to know more about the book, look here.